aletheon/eleutherios-website/README.md

 -- Service (Healthcare worker)
 ```

-Eleutherios, changes this behavior, so that services (people or businesses) can serve one another, through a non-linear or global cooperative forum, customer request or conversation.
+Eleutherios, does the opposite and inverts or scales the forum or customer’s request, so that it operates on a many-to-many basis or many customers per forum or request.

 ```bash
 Forum (Food)